sap license audit

 • Remove “Ghost” Users: Establish a process to promptly deactivate or delete inactive accounts.
 SAP counts any active named user license, even if the person left the company or hasn’t logged in for a year.
 Many enterprises find that 10–15% of their SAP users are inactive.
 Cleaning these can save a huge chunk of licenses.
 Imagine paying maintenance on 100 licenses for ex-employees—that’s wasted money and an audit risk.

 • Eliminate Duplicates: Ensure each individual has a single user ID (per SAP production environment).
-Duplicate accounts for one person can double-count usage.
+Duplicate accounts for one person can result in double-counting of usage.
 Use LAW to consolidate and identify duplicate users across systems.
 If Jane Doe has separate IDs in CRM and ECC, link or document them to prove they’re one person to SAP.
 Otherwise, SAP will assume “JaneDoe” in one system and “JDoe” in another are two people and charge accordingly.

 • Right-Size License Assignments: Continuously align each user’s license type with their job duties.
 This means downgrading users who don’t need full licenses and upgrading those who do, before an audit forces it.
-Maintain a record (a simple spreadsheet or tool) of who has which license type and why.
+Maintain a record (using a simple spreadsheet or tool) of who has which license type and the corresponding reason.
 For example, if John Smith is assigned an expensive Professional User license, you should document that John is a power user or manager using advanced transactions.
 Conversely, if Mary only runs reports, she might be on a cheaper Employee Self-Service license.
 Keeping users on the correct license avoids findings like “X users incorrectly licensed,” which auditors translate into big dollar signs.
-Real-world example: one company found 50 users assigned Professional licenses who only viewed reports – switching them to a lower-tier license saved ~$2,500 each in annual costs and removed what would have been a $125,000 compliance issue (50 × $2,500) in an audit.
+Real-world example: One company found 50 users assigned Professional licenses who only viewed reports.
+Switching them to a lower-tier license saved approximately $2,500 each in annual costs and removed what would have been a $125,000 compliance issue (50 × $2,500) in an audit.

 By proactively cleaning up user accounts and rightsizing licenses, you’re essentially plugging the holes auditors love to exploit.